CLKo1/colourdetect-maxmsp/README.md

 # colourdetect-maxmsp
+V5
+* I was doing some testing with both paint chips and with fabric that had fabric paint on them.
+I worked on getting the patch the most accurate when using either method and while using all colours available.
+It was really tricky for it to recognize the difference between orange and red, but I think I have it as close as it is going to get now.
+I noticed that the "clear" threshold is best set to 850 while using paint chips, and 1000 while using the fabric paint swatches.

 V4
 * In the previous versions the values that I was receiving were well over 500.
 But I figured out why and now I am only receiving RGB values up to 255, which is typical for colour.
 So the patch is adjusted accordingly for that.